Spider-Man: Into the Spider-Verse-2018

 Bunny Lake Is Missing (1965) is a taut psychological thriller that feels fresh and unpredictable, containing a mysterious, almost haunting quality throughout its running time.

-The film focuses on one big question- whether the main character’s interpretation of events is real or imagined.
+The film focuses on one big question: Is the main character’s interpretation of events real or imagined?
 The uncertainty makes the film intriguing to watch.
-Glimpses of London locales also make for fun viewing as is the chaotic and creepy children’s school that is the film’s main location.
+Glimpses of London locales also make for fun viewing, as the chaotic and creepy children’s school is the film’s primary location.

-Ann (Carol Lynley) is a single mother, recently transplanted to London with her well-kept brother Stephen (Keir Dullea).
-When she hurriedly drops off her unseen daughter, Bunny, at her new preschool, and instructs the school cook to watch her, the girl soon disappears without a trace.
+Ann (Carol Lynley) is a single mother recently transplanted to London with her well-kept brother Stephen (Keir Dullea).
+When she hurriedly drops off her unseen daughter, Bunny, at her new preschool and instructs the school cook to watch her, the girl soon disappears.

-When the police are called to investigate it is discovered that nobody on staff has lain eyes on the young girl.
+When the police were called to investigate, they discovered nobody on staff had any eyes on the young girl.
 The plot thickens when it is revealed that all of Bunny’s belongings have been removed from Ann’s residence and that Ann had an imaginary childhood friend named Bunny.

-Though the musical score during this sequence is not necessarily eerie the complexity and the ferocity of the scene nonetheless present an ominous and certainly intriguing element.
+Though the musical score during this sequence is not necessarily eerie, the complexity and ferocity present an ominous and certainly intriguing element.

 This point is a wise move because it sets the tone for such a thriller as the film presents itself.

-The black and white style that director Otto Preminger uses is also positive to the overall look of the picture.
-The muted tones elicit an effective ghost-story style with an ambivalent chilling technique.
+Otto Preminger’s black-and-white style is upbeat, enhancing the overall look of the picture.
+The muted tones evoke an effective ghost story style with an ambivalent chilling technique.

 As the mystery is ultimately resolved, the introduction of new and peculiar characters offset the tangled plot as the look of the film remains constant.

-Noel Coward as Horatio Wilson, Ann’s landlord, and Martita Hunt as the retired school headmistress who now resides in the attic of the school, do wonders for the addition of creepy characters, but are they meant to be red herrings or key to the big reveal?
+As Horatio Wilson, Ann’s landlord, and Martita Hunt, the retired school headmistress, Noel Coward lives in the attic, which does wonders for adding creepy ch.
+Butters, but are they meant to be red herrings or keys to the big reveal?

-A few gripes are that the incorporation of the English rock band The Zombies serves little purpose and the addition is perplexing.
-It’s not that I am opposed to the band’s music, but the songs themselves have nothing to do with the plot.
+A few gripes are that incorporating the English rock band The Zombies serves little purpose, and the addition is perplexing.
+I’m not opposed to the band’s music, but the songs have nothing to do with the plot.

 Seen on the television during a pub scene and later heard on a janitor’s radio during an escape scene, the odd placement seems little more than a marketing tool product placement.

 Another miss is with the casting of Sir Laurence Olivier as Superintendent Newhouse.
-His talents are largely wasted with little more than a throwaway role despite arguably being considered the lead.
+His talents are wasted mainly with little more than a throwaway role despite arguably being considered the lead.

-As the straight man handling the investigation, his performance is adequate but limited, especially given the talents that the Shakespearean stage actor possesses.
+As the straight man handling the investigation, his performance is adequate but limited, especially given his Shakespearean stage actor talents.
 His performance is both phoned in and beneath the historic actor.

-The other roles are well cast with highlights being actors Lindley and Dullea in key parts.
-For the first portion of the film, I assumed the pair were husband and wife until it was revealed otherwise which is a nice unexpected nuance.
+The other roles are well-cast, especially Lindley and Dullea in key parts.
+For the film’s first portion, I assumed the pair were husband and wife until it was revealed otherwise, which is a lovely, unexpected nuance.
 Their chemistry is sweet and easy, and both perform their respective roles with poise and charisma.

-In 1965 both were relatively novice young actors on the brink of stardom, though sadly short-lived.
-Their acting chops are firmly in place with this film which is fun to witness.
+1965, both were relatively novice young actors on the brink of stardom, though sadly short-lived.
+Their acting chops are firmly in place with this film, which is fun to witness.

-The film is not stellar all the way around with some weaknesses and is less than a pure classic, more reminiscent of a good, solid Twilight Zone television episode.
+The film is not stellar, with some weaknesses, and is less than a pure classic, reminiscent of a good, solid Twilight Zone television episode.

 On the Waterfront-1954